SamuelTrottier/cypress-forms-commands/README.md

 ## Form Filling

-Two commands are available for form filling: `fillForm` and `fillFormFromMap`.
+You can fill a form using the `fillForm` command.

 #### fillForm